 If parents have any questions or concerns regarding the development of their child, we ask them to make an appointment to discuss this with the teacher, so that we can take the time to do this properly and talk with you personally.
 The teacher is always the main and first contact for parents.
 We will do our best to arrange a mutually convenient time to meet.
-In case parents or a teacher are not able to work things out together, an appointment can be made with a member of the Management regarding concerns or the development of a student through email.
-This must be done in person to avoid misunderstandings.
+In case parents or a teacher are not able to work things out together, an appointment can be made with a member of the Management Team.